 I suppose we should start by addressing the elephant in the room… What even is a ‘workflow’ process?

-What is a workflow, and what goes into ‘good’ workflow software?
+What is a workflow?
+What goes into ‘good’ workflow software?

 A workflow is an organized and repeatable pattern of activity within a project that meets the needs of a goal by performing certain tasks in a sequential manner.